 Benefits of the JCPenney Credit Card

 Every time you use your JCPenney credit card, you receive one point for every $1 you spend.
 When you reach 200 points, you receive a $10 coupon to use on your next purchase.
-There is a limit of 2,000 points that you can earn on any purchase, regardless of how much you spend.
+There is a limit of 2,000 points that you can earn on a single purchase, regardless of how much you spend.
 Keep in mind, also, that because this card is a closed-loop credit card, you will only be able to use it at JCPenney stores and at Sephora stores located inside JCPenney.

 About Store Credit Cards